zihanzawad/Blockchain-Project/README.md

 # Document Anchoring Project for SEP BLOCKCHAIN 6

-This is an full stack application made by BLOCKCHAIN 6, which is used to compare files to see if they have been tampered with using the Hadera Hashgraph BlockChain.
+This is an full stack application created by BLOCKCHAIN TEAM 6, The web platform enables users to verify PDFs for authenticity against original documents via secure hashing with [Hadera Hashgraph](https://hedera.com/).

 ## Installation
 ### Requirements